-JG Wentworth purchases both full or partial future payments of structured settlements, annuities, and lottery winnings.
-This can sometimes be a helpful solution to individuals who need a lump sum of cash for things like a medical emergency, debt pay off, or an investment.
+JG Wentworth purchases both full and partial future payments of structured settlements, annuities, and lottery winnings.
+This can help individuals who need cash for things like medical emergencies, debt repayment, or investments.

 The Process